Time Management for Business Leaders: How Systems Drive Focus and Momentum

 • Which responsibilities and day to day tasks can be delegated?

-System in Action: Use frameworks like OKRs or a Priority Matrix (sometimes called the Eisenhower Matrix) to consistently evaluate tasks.
-Prioritization becomes easier when it’s tied to a repeatable system.
+System in Action: Use structured goal-setting tools like OKRs (Objectives and Key Results), SMART goals, or a Priority Matrix (also known as the Eisenhower Matrix) to consistently evaluate tasks.
+These frameworks help clarify what’s most important, make progress measurable, and turn prioritization into a repeatable system.

 2. Create a Rhythm with Time Blocking